 Requirement The SMA maintains financial accountability through payment of claims for the services that are authorized and furnished to 1915(i) participants by qualified providers.
-Discovery Discovery Discove Evidence (Performa Measure) Discove Activity (Source of sample size ce ance e ry 7 f Data & Number and percent of service plans that supported paid services.
+D iscovery Discovery Evidence (Performance Measure) Discovery Activity (Source of Data & sample size) Number and percent of service plans that supported paid services.
 Numerator: Number of service plans that supported paid services.
 Denominator: Number of service plans approved by MDHHS.
-100% of all service plans (Agency o that condu sibilities or entity MDHHS or a contracted entity will assure that all 1915(i) services billed are included on the approved person-centered service plan prior to adjudicating the claims submitted by the provider.
-Freque ncy Continuous and Ongoing Remediatio on Remedi Response (Who corr analyzes, aggregate remediati activities; timeframe remediati sibilities rects, and es on required es for MDHHS or its contracted entity will collect, analyze, and aggregate remediation activities.
-Reviews will occur annually for all person-centered service plans authorized by MDHHS.
-Service providers will receive reports of the case record reviews and allowed 30 days to develop a corrective action plan for any deficiencies noted.
-MDHHS will monitor the implementation of the corrective action plan to assure quality improvements are realized.
+100% of all service plans Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS or a contracted entity will assure S that all 1915(i) services billed are included on the approved person-centered service plan prior to adjudicating the claims submitted by the provider.
+Frequency Continuous and Ongoing R emediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS or its contracted entity will collects, analyzes, and aggregates remediation activities.
+Reviews will occur annually for CONTINUOUSLY AND ONGOING all person-centered service plans authorized by MDHHS.
+Service providers will receive reports of the case record reviews and ARE allowed 30 days to develop a corrective action plan for any deficiencies noted.
+MDHHS will monitors the implementation of the corrective action plan to assure quality improvements are realized.
 Claims for services not included on the person-centered service plan will not be authorized for payment.
-Any issues found that jeopardize the health or welfare of the individual will require immediate remediation to the satisfaction of the individual served Freque ncy and MDHHS.
-Annually
+Any issues found that jeopardize the health or welfare of the individual will require immediate remediation to the satisfaction of the individual served and MDHHS.
+Frequency (of Analysis and Aggregation) Annually